 They weave a chaplet for the Old Year’s bier,

 These waiting mourners do not sing for me!

-In the third stanza she moves beyond autumn to speak of what it brings.
-One of the most important things which follows on the heels of autumn is “Christmas cheer.”
+In the third stanza, she moves beyond autumn to speak of what it brings.
+One of the most important things which follow on the heels of autumn is “Christmas cheer.”
 Although the world is becoming colder, darker, and in some instances dying, the speaker takes joy in the fact that Christmas is coming soon.
 It brings with it the “holly-berries and the ivy-tree.”

-These are traditions in the speaker’ life which she has come to expect every year.
-They are simple things which bring her great joy.
-These elements, the holly and the ivy, are used to “weave a chaplet for the Old Year’s bier.”
+These are traditions in the speaker’s life which she has come to expect every year.
+They are simple things that bring her great joy.
+These elements, the holly, and the ivy, are used to “weave a chaplet for the Old Year’s bier.”
 This line becomes easier to understand when it is broken down into parts.

 A “chaplet” refers to a type of crown or garland which is can be worn on someone’s head, while a “bier” is another word for a coffin.
 Taken together, the speaker is describing the passing on of the previous year.
-It is being celebrated with decorations, but also ferried on into the past.
-The final line of this section refers for the first time to other people aside form the speaker.
+It is being celebrated with decorations but also ferried on into the past.
+The final line of this section refers to the first time to other people aside from the speaker.
 They are there not there to mourn for her experience of the season, but to celebrate and sing out the old year.

 I find sweet peace in depths of autumn woods,

 Where grow the ragged ferns and roughened moss;